sscodes/Any-Blog/README.md

 # Any-Blog
 This is a general purpose website template, made of only HTML &amp; CSS.
-You can get it here